 - Prof. Dr. Christian Otte (Department of Psychiatry and Psychotherapy, Charité, Berlin)

-Hauschildt, M. & Jelinek, L. (in press).
+Hauschildt, M. & Jelinek, L. (2017).
 Denkverzerrungen verändern mit Hilfe des Metakognitiven Trainings bei Depression und Zwang.
 NeuroTransmitter.
+1, 44-50

 Jelinek, L., Kollbeck, K., & Moritz, S. (in press).
-Metakognitive Trainings (MKT) in der Psychiatrie am Beispiel von Psychose und Depression.
-DNP – Der Neurologe und Psychiater.
+Metakognitive Trainings (MKT) in der Psychiatrie am Beispiel von Psychose und Depression [Use of Metacogntitve training (MCT) in Psychiatry: An Example with Psychosis and Depression].
+DNP—Der Neurologe und Psychiater.

 Jelinek, L., Otte, C., Arlt, S., & Hauschildt, M. (2013).
-Denkverzerrungen erkennen und korrigieren: Eine Machbarkeitsstudie zum Metakognitiven Training bei Depressionen (D-MKT).
+Denkverzerrungen erkennen und korrigieren: Eine Machbarkeitsstudie zum Metakognitiven Training bei Depressionen (D-MKT) [Detecting and altering cognitive biases: a feasibility study on metacognitive training for depression (d-mct)].
 Zeitschrift für Psychiatrie, Psychologie und Psychotherapie, 61(4), 1–8.